 A particular variable can be tested statistically for whether it is missing at random by splitting the dataset into one subset in which the variable has a value and one subset in which a value for the variable is missing.
 Then, other measured variables can be examined for significant differences across the two subsets.
 If data are missing at random, then samples with missing data can simply be excluded from the data set.
 If data are not missing at random, then analysts should consider the effect of the missing data.
 For example, in some cases, a lower detection limit does not influence the analysis because biological effects are not expected at those values of the variable below the detection limit.
 Alternatively, imputation methods (i.e., use of predicted values to complete the dataset) may be appropriate (Rubin and Little 2002).
-When a dataset includes a large amount of missing values, it may be necessary to consult a statistician regarding the most appropriate method to either develop a complete data.
+When a dataset includes a large amount of missing values, it may be necessary to consult a statistician regarding the most appropriate method to either develop a complete dataset or to apply appropriate modeling approaches that can use incomplete data.